 - Plans for a one world government 32.9%

 - Obama’s birth certificate shows he’s a foreigner 30.2%

 - The origin of the AIDs virus 20.1%

 - Death of supreme court justice Scalia 27.8%

 - The moon landing 24.2%

-People who believed in the highest number of conspiracies are also more likely to believe that “The World Will End in My Lifetime”, as well as more likely to be fearful of government, less trusting of other people, and more likely to take actions (i.e. buying a gun) due to their fears.
+People who believed in the highest number of conspiracies are also more likely to believe that “The World Will End in My Lifetime” (uh-oh, those evangelists again), as well as more likely to be fearful of government, less trusting of other people, and more likely to take actions such as buying a gun to overcome their fears.

 - The center of the Earth is very hot.
 True 84%